Florida Orange Picking

 As a kid growing up in Florida, I remember almost everyone grew citrus in the front or backyards.
 Traipsing through the neighborhoods, as kids do, we were never without a juicy, healthy snack.
-When our family would visit my grandparents, my brother and I would run throughout their spacious grove, breathing the sweet fragrance of the blossoms while gorging ourselves with fresh picked fruit.
+When we would visit my grandparents, my brother and I would run throughout their spacious grove, breathing the sweet fragrance of the blossoms while gorging ourselves with fresh picked fruit.

-Central Florida Orange Grove
+Florida Orange Grove

 Lake County Family Grove

 Most U-Pick businesses are mom n’ pop outfits.
 The bonus is that your visit will involve a drive through the countryside, and the air will be fragrant with the scent of orange blossoms.
 You will feel as if you have been transported to “Florida’s past.”